MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 The Quantum Development Kit (QDK) includes different classes of quantum simulators representing different ways of simulating the same quantum algorithm, such as a [sparse simulator](xref:microsoft.quantum.machines.overview.sparse-simulator) for simulating large systems, a [noise simulator](xref:microsoft.quantum.machines.overview.noise-simulator) for simulating quantum algorithms under the presence of noise, and a [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator).
 For more information, see [quantum simulators](xref:microsoft.quantum.machines.overview).

-If you have an Azure account, in the sample gallery of your Azure Quantum workspace you will find two Jupyter notebook samples that use quantum simulators.
+If you have an Azure account, in the sample gallery of your Azure Quantum workspace you will find several Jupyter Notebook samples that use quantum simulators.
 See [how to get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).

 ## Next Steps